 To check in, start up EasyRide and check in by swiping from left to right on the start button on the display.
 Confirmation that you have checked in successfully will appear on your smartphone’s display.
 As soon as you have checked in successfully, you are entitled to travel by public transport in the GA travelcard area of validity.
-You must check in via EasyRide before the vehicle sets off.
+You must complete the check-in with EasyRide before the departure of the means of transport.

-Please make sure that your smartphone is receiving mobile data and that you have enabled location services.
+Please ensure that your smartphone receives mobile data and that location services and movement data are enabled.

 For stops which are underground (e.g. Lucerne, Allmend/Messe), please check in beforehand, as localisation may not be strong enough underground.

 You may have an active VPN (e.g. “My Data Manager”) which is blocking the use of EasyRide.
-Please activate SBB Preview for your VPN or deactivate your VPN.
+Please activate the SBB apps for your VPN or deactivate your VPN.